 The Loaded Bowl started as a food truck and now has a lovely brick and mortar location.
 I got the cashew mac & cheese, of course, and the chicken melt bowl.
 I also got a few baked goods to go because why not.

 I desperately wanted to get back here before I left but with only 48 hours in the city, I never got to.

 Nourished Food Bar

-I didn’t get a chance to go here but this is the other all-vegan spot in OKC.
-If you’re looking for places to eat downtown OKC, then Nourished Food Bar is perfect.
+I didn’t get a chance to go here but this is the second of two all vegan restaurants OKC.
+If you’re looking for places to eat downtown in OKC, then Nourished Food Bar is perfect.
 It’s a grab & go clean eats spot with salads, soups, snacks and more!

 The Red Cup